How do I look up VAT numbers?

 VAT number

-If you lost your VAT ID or VAT number, log in to the website of the Tax Administration (Mijn Belastingdienst Zakelijk, in Dutch).
+If you lost your VAT ID or VAT number, you can find it on the website of the Tax Administration.
 To do so, follow the steps below:

-1. go to Mijn Belastingdienst Zakelijk (in Dutch)
+1. Log in to Mijn Belastingdienst Zakelijk (in Dutch) with your DigiD

 You will see your VAT ID and VAT number.

-I am looking for the VAT ID of my customer or supplier
+Find the VAT ID of a customer or supplier

 Do you want to look up the VAT ID number of a new customer?
 You can often find your customer’s VAT ID on their quotes or invoices.
 If you still cannot find what you are looking for, contact the business directly.
 You can only request VAT ID numbers directly from your customers or suppliers, because there is no central VAT number database.
 The Tax Administration and KVK do not give out information about VAT numbers.